folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 \end{align*}
 \end{figure}

-But to write more interesting examples we've also added some operations on integers and booleans as builtins.
+But to write more interesting examples we have also added some operations on integers and booleans as builtins.

 ```haskell
 data Value